-$$Tmp{ij} = Raw{ij} - Dark{ij} (5)$$
+$$Tmp{ij} = Raw{ij} - Dark{ij} \tag{5}$$

 After subtracting the master dark, to account for dark current variations at the moment of acquisition, covered columns are used to update the dark correction.
 There are 24 covered columns on either side of the active region (48 columns total, indicated in blue on Figure 1).
 Because the covered columns are physical pixels, they are susceptible to both hot pixels and cosmic ray hits.
 To prevent their contribution to the correction, the covered columns are scrubbed for bad pixels.
 Bad pixels are identified as those pixels that are statistically different than their neighbors.
 Specifically, the mean and standard deviation are calculated for a 10x10 pixel window and pixels that are more than 5 standard deviations higher than the mean are identified as bad.
 The 10x10 pixel window is swept across the covered columns in 5 pixel steps to find all bad pixels using their local statistics.
 Bad pixels are corrected by replacing their value with the mean of their 4 nearest neighbors.
-A bad pixel map is provided in the OCAMS bundle Calibration collection; however the map is provided only as a reference, and is not used specifically in the calibration.
 The covered columns have themselves been corrected by the master dark; any residual signal in those columns represent instantaneous dark current variation.
 To correct for that variation, the median of the 48 covered columns are calculated on a row-wise basis and then the column vector of the results is box-car smoothed as with bias correction.
 The smoothed result is subtracted on a row-wise basis, as shown in Equations 6-8.